richardschoen/appiandeploymentapi/appianapplication/readme.md

-# Sample Appian Application for access to deployment API
+# Sample Appian Application for access to Deployment REST API
-The steps below describe how to set up the Appian ```Deployment REST API Sample Application```.
+The steps below describe how to set up the Appian ```Deployment REST API Sample Application``` so the REST API can be accessed from the Appian environment

 ## Create new application
 Create a new application in Appian titled: ```Deployment REST API Sample Application```